Andruw Jones: Early career

-Breakout in 2005
+2005: NL home run and RBI leader

 Prior to the 2005 season, Jones increased his workout regimen and followed advice given by Willie Mays to widen his batting stance.
 The result was his most productive offensive season ever.
 After Chipper Jones went down with an injury early in 2005, Jones carried the Braves.
 By the All Star break, Jones was leading the National League in home runs with 27.
 Jones was named to the All Star team, the fourth of his career.
 Jones hit his 40th home run of the season on August 23 in a loss against the Cubs.
 It marked the first time in his career that he hit at least 40 home runs in a season.
 Jones became the first Braves hitter to hit 40 home runs in a season since Javy Lopez did it in 2003.
 On September 14, 2005, Jones hit his 300th career home run which went 430 ft off Philadelphia Phillies reliever Geoff Geary in a 12–4 Phillies win.
 The ball landed in the upper deck in left field at Citizens Bank Park.
 Jones became the first hitter since Alex Rodriguez (57) and Jim Thome (52) to hit at least 50 home runs in a season.
 Jones also became the 12th player in history to hit 300 home runs before his 30th birthday.

 Jones hit a major league-leading 51 home runs, surpassing Hank Aaron's and Eddie Mathews' single-season club record, and winning the Babe Ruth Home Run Award.
 He also led the National League with a career-high 128 RBI.
 Jones' torrid hitting in the summer, especially while teammate Chipper Jones was out with an injury, helped carry the Braves to their 14th consecutive division championship.
 He finished just behind St. Louis Cardinals first baseman Albert Pujols in the 2005 NL MVP vote.
 In the 2005, National League Divisional Series against the Houston Astros, Jones hit .471 with a home run and five RBIs.
 However, the Astros took the series, 3–1.